themysticsavages/cloudbot-discord/setup.md

 # [<img src="https://github.com/themysticsavages/cloudbot-discord/blob/main/avatar.png" width="35"/>](image.png) Setup
-*If you feel like there is not a command I am including or if I am having server issues, or something, this is how to self-host CloudBot (in Windows).*
+*If you feel like there is a command I'm not including or if I am having server issues, or something, this is how to self-host CloudBot (in Windows).*

 ## Requisites
   - __Node.js (LTS preferred)__